 Oct.
 14 — Fiona Hill, a former National Security Council aide, reportedly tells congressional investigators that National Security Adviser John Bolton was alarmed by Giuliani’s involvement in Ukraine affairs and his attempts to pressure Ukraine for investigations that would help Trump’s reelection campaign.
 The New York Times, in an account of her testimony, says Hill quoted Bolton as saying to her: “Giuliani’s a hand grenade who’s going to blow everybody up.”

 Oct.
 16 –– McKinley, Secretary of State Pompeo’s former senior adviser, privately testifies in the impeachment inquiry.
-A copy of his prepared opening statement is not immediately available.

 However, the New York Times — which says it reviewed a copy of McKinley’s remarks — writes that McKinley said this in his opening remarks to the committee: “The timing of my resignation was the result of two overriding concerns: the failure, in my view, of the State Department to offer support to Foreign Service employees caught up in the impeachment inquiry on Ukraine.
 And, second, by what appears to be the utilization of our ambassadors overseas to advance a domestic political objective.”